laurieroy/alpha-blog/README.md

-# README
+# ALPHA-BLOG README

-This README would normally document whatever steps are necessary to get the application up and running.
+This blog was written in Rails 6.1.0 for a Ruby on Rails Course by Mashrur Hossein, December 2020.

 Things you may want to cover:

-* Ruby version

 * System dependencies